Excalibur-SLE/Excalibur-SLE.github.io/workshop4.md

 I will show how an adaptive method, based on ideas from optimal transport, can significantly reduce these spurious correlations, leading to much more accurate weather foerecasts.

+#### George Biros - Scalable algorithms for diffeomorphic image registration

+3D image registration is one of the most fundamental and computationally expensive operations in medical image analysis.
+Despite the importance of image registration, only a few implementations of large deformation diffeomorphic registration packages support heterogeneous and distributed memory architectures.
+Our algorithm uses a partial differential equation constrained optimal control formulation.
+Finding the optimal deformation map requires the solution of a highly nonlinear problem that involves pseudo-differential operators, biharmonic operators, and pure advection operators both forward and backward in time.
+A key issue is the time to solution, which poses the demand for efficient optimization methods as well as an effective utilization of high performance computing resources.
+To address this problem we use a preconditioned, inexact, Gauss-Newton-Krylov solver.
+Our algorithm integrates several components: a spectral discretization in space, a semi-Lagrangian formulation in time, analytic adjoints, different regularization functionals (including volume-preserving ones), a spectral preconditioner, a highly optimized distributed Fast Fourier Transform, and a cubic interpolation scheme for the semi-Lagrangian time-stepping.
+We solve a 256^3-resolution image registration problem in five seconds on a single NVIDIA Tesla V100, with a performance speedup of 70% compared to the state-of-the-art.
+In our largest run, we register 2048^3 resolution images (25B unknowns; approximately 152× larger than the largest problem solved in state-of-the-art GPU implementations) on 64 nodes with 256 GPUs on TACC’s Longhorn system.

 #### Laurent Demanet - Inverse problems with deepfake data